-The primary audit procedures we performed to evaluate the reasonableness of the Company's estimate of the total cost that provided a basis for measuring the progress of construction used in recognizing revenue for construction contracts in the Public Utility Systems, Energy & Industrial Systems, and Electronic Systems businesses included the following:
+The primary audit procedures we performed to evaluate the reasonableness of the Company's estimate of the total cost of construction contracts in the Public Utility Systems, Energy & Industrial Systems, and Electronic Systems businesses included the following:

-We tested the design and operating effectiveness of the Company's certain internal controls relevant to the process of estimating the total cost.
+We tested the design and operating effectiveness of certain of the Company's internal controls relevant to the process of estimating the total cost.
 In this assessment, we focused our testing on:

-- Internal controls relevant to ensuring that estimate of total cost including the projection of material costs and working hours taking into account any uncertainties is reasonable; - Internal controls relevant to ensuring that any changes in circumstances that may arise subsequent to the commencement of construction are reflected to the estimated total cost in an appropriate and timely manner. - (2) Evaluating the reasonableness of the estimated total cost
+- Internal controls relevant to ensuring that estimate of total cost including the projection of material costs and working hours taking into account any uncertainties is reasonable; and - Internal controls relevant to ensuring that any changes in circumstances that may arise subsequent to the commencement of construction are reflected in the estimated total cost in an appropriate and timely manner. - (2) Evaluating the reasonableness of the estimated total cost